gomorpheus/morpheus-docs/api/includes/_checks.md

 # Monitor Checks

- These entities define what and when a check is executed within the Morpheus system.
+ These entities define what and when a monitoring check is executed within the Morpheus system.
 Morpheus supports a vast array of different check types (not solely web checks).
 The API provides a means to list all of an account's checks in addition to create, modify, mute, and or delete them.

 ## Get All Checks